Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: Introduction

 \section{Introduction}

 Semantic similarity refers to the extent to which two text pieces convey the same meaning \cite{key-Navigli}.
-Traditional semantic similarity measurement strategies rely on various approaches considering the overlap of features between the two texts to be compared \citep{key-Lastra-HESML}.
-However, these approaches suffer from several limitations, as they fail to consider the context in which the words and phrases are used.
-In other words, in conventional semantic similarity measures, the likeness between two entities is based on their definitions, relationships, and other linguistic or extrinsic features \citep{key-martinez-mlwa}.
-However, in real-world applications, the context in which entities are being compared can influence their semantic similarity.
+Traditional semantic similarity measurement strategies rely on various approaches considering the overlap of features between the two texts to be compared \cite{key-Lastra-HESML}.
+However, these approaches suffer from several limitations, as they fail to consider the context in which the words and sentences are used.
+In other words, in conventional semantic similarity measures, the resemblance between two entities is based on their definitions, relationships, and other linguistic or extrinsic features \cite{key-martinez-mlwa}.
+However, in real-world applications, the context in which entities are being compared can affect their resemblance.

-Furthermore, word sense ambiguity is a common problem in natural language processing (NLP) because words often have multiple meanings depending on their context.
-Word sense disambiguation (WSD) aims to identify the correct meaning of a word in a given context \citep{navigli2009word}.
+Furthermore, word sense ambiguity is typical in natural language processing (NLP) because words often have numerous meanings depending on their context.
+Word sense disambiguation (WSD) aims to identify the correct meaning of a word in a given context \cite{navigli2009word}.
 While supervised WSD approaches have achieved high accuracy, they are limited by the availability of annotated data.
 In contrast, unsupervised approaches rely on something other than annotated data but often suffer from lower accuracy due to that lack of supervision.

 This research proposes a Context-Aware Semantic Similarity (CASS) measurement approach for unsupervised WSD to overcome the accuracy of the results traditionally achieved through unsupervised strategies.
-The method incorporates contextual information into the similarity measurement process to reduce language ambiguity.
-This approach allows us to automatically identify the most probable sense of an ambiguous word based on its context without relying on annotated data.
-By considering the context in which words are being compared, CASS can improve the accuracy and relevance of search results and recommendations.
-This can be particularly useful in many domains where relevance may vary based on user preferences and history.
+Our strategy incorporates contextual information into the similarity measurement process to reduce language ambiguity.
+This approach allows us to automatically identify the most likely sense of an ambiguous word based on its context without relying on annotated data.
+In this way, CASS can improve the results in many domains where relevance may vary based on the context.